Episode 52 – What To Do When You Are Afraid To Promote Yourself

-As I’ve said before, every business must solve a problem, so presumably you started this business to help people – but you can’t help them if they don’t know you exist.
+As I’ve said before, every business needs to solve a problem, so presumably you started this business to help people – but you can’t help them if they don’t know you exist.

-When I look at my promotional efforts as it being about the work and the audience instead of being about me, it’s much easier to get myself in the groove to do the work of promoting.
+When I look at my promotional efforts as it being about letting people know about my work and it’s about the audience instead of being about me, it’s much easier to get myself in the groove to do the work of promoting.

 Detach from your fears

 Another aspect of this I hear often is a fear of failure.
-People are afraid to put themselves out there in a big way because they are afraid to fail.
+People are afraid to put themselves out there because they are afraid to fail.

 It also helps to have a little perspective.
 Many people get caught in the trap of perfectionism and wondering what other people will think if what they share isn’t perfect.